German Historical Institute London

 Featured Books

-You can see these books in the Common Room at the GHIL, with an additional display on Sport and the Olympic Games in the display case facing onto the stairs.
+You can see these books in the display case in the Common Room at the GHIL.
+There is an additional display on the history of modern diplomacy in the display case facing onto the stairs.

 eBook ProQuest